Anabolic steroid: Diagnostic Statistical Manual assertion

 DSM-IV lists General diagnostic criteria for a personality disorder guideline that "The pattern must not be better accounted for as a manifestation of another mental disorder, or to the direct physiological effects of a substance (e.g. drug or medication) or a general medical condition (e.g. head trauma).".
 As a result, AAS users may get misdiagnosed by a psychiatrist not told about their habit.

 Personality profiles

 Cooper, Noakes, Dunne, Lambert, and Rochford identified that AAS-using individuals are more likely to score higher on borderline (4.7 times), antisocial (3.8 times), paranoid (3.4 times), schizotypal (3.1 times), histrionic (2.9 times), passive-aggressive (2.4 times), and narcissistic (1.6 times) personality profiles than non-users.
 Other studies have suggested that antisocial personality disorder is slightly more likely among AAS users than among non-users (Pope & Katz, 1994).
 Bipolar dysfunction, substance dependency, and conduct disorder have also been associated with AAS use.

 Mood and anxiety

-Affective disorders have long been recognised as a complication of AAS use.
+Affective disorders have long been recognized as a complication of AAS use.
 Case reports describe both hypomania and mania, along with irritability, elation, recklessness, racing thoughts and feelings of power and invincibility that did not meet the criteria for mania/hypomania.
 Of 53 bodybuilders who used AAS, 27 (51%) reported unspecified mood disturbance.